 Symptoms of a brain tumor can vary from person to person.
 Symptoms that people complain about can be influenced by various things.
 Starting from the size, location of the tumor, and speed of growth.
 Brain tumors may not cause any symptoms if they grow slowly.

 However, over time, tumors can put pressure on the brain, causing symptoms.
 For example, convulsions or headaches.
-In addition, brain tumors that are in certain locations, are also at risk of causing the brain’s working system.
-In other words, the brain cannot function properly.

 In some cases, brain tumors can also cause symptoms of memory disorders, the body experiences numbness, disruption of the five senses, until the facial muscles experience paralysis.